deepumons/deepumons.github.io/_posts/2020-04-24-analyzing-your-android-smartphone-activity-data.md

 There are many attributes in each of the JSON data element, but we are interested in the ‘header’ and ‘time’ attribute.
 The header refers to the name of the application, and time refers to the time when it was started.
 There is no ‘End Time’ in these attributes, so we won’t know for sure for how long that application was in use.

 In my analysis, I noticed that the launcher application starts when the phone goes to standby mode.
 This happens like clockwork during night time, and idle hours during the day.
 If we discount these hours, we get the actual hours of use of the phone.
+This would segregate the use between standby and non standby hours, but keep in mind that this does not translate to screen-off, and screen-on times.

 To make the analysis simple, I am going to consider the start time of one application as the end time of the previous application.
 This means that the usage hours from this analysis would be much higher than your ‘screen on’ time for these application.
 This is a big caveat, but it can give us a reasonable estimate of the run time of an application.
-So, it goes without saying that you need to look at the output of this analysis with a grain of salt.
+So, it goes without saying that you need to look at the output of this analysis with a pinch of salt.

 # Importing the data to Microsoft Excel